Responsible Gambling Guide for Aussies

 Avoid Gambling Under Alcohol or Drug Influence

-Any kind of alcohol or drug can mess with your mind state and influence you to take unwise and irresponsible decisions which may lead to unfortunate consequences.
-Play with your mind clean, calm and sober.
+Any alcohol or drug can mess with your mental state and influence you to make unwise and irresponsible decisions, which may lead to unfortunate consequences.
+Play with your mind clean, calm, and sober.

 Set Loss Limits

 By establishing loss limitations, you may exert better discipline over your gambling.
 For a chosen period, set a cap on the money you could waste.
-The cap may be set for daily, weekly, monthly, or an entire year.
+The cap may be set for daily, weekly, monthly, or annual usage.

-Gambling may not be the best idea when you’re feeling angry, stressed or upset since this can influence you to take bad and unwise decisions, and the consequences may make you feel even worse.
+Gambling may not be the best idea when you're feeling angry, stressed, or upset since this can influence you to make bad and unwise decisions, and the consequences may make you feel even worse.

 Track Your Play